-The US Kids Golf European Championships were held at the end of May with a record field of 606 participants from 46 nations travelling to East Lothian for the competition, the youngest being six–year-old Matilda Modesti (pictured below) from Italy with Aarav Shah, the furthest travelled, from Australia.
+A record field of 606 participants from 46 nations, travelled to East Lothian for the US Kids Golf European Championships.
+The youngest competitor was six–year-old Matilda Modesti from Italy with Aarav Shah, the furthest travelled, from Australia.

-The best round of the week, four-under-par, was carded jointly in the Boys seven and under and Boys 13 events.
-Britons Albert Newman, from Newport, and Jake Valentine from Stoke Poges, shared first place in the Boys seven and under before Albert won the play off, while Rasmus Bofill, from Denmark, won the Boys 13 also with a four under par score of 212, two shots ahead of Hugo Riboud Mendiburu from France.
-The lowest score of the week was France’s Marin Dhancourt, who shot a 67 (5-under-par) in his first round of the Boys 13.
+The best round of the week, four-under-par, was carded jointly in the boys seven and under and boys 13 events.
+Britons Albert Newman, from Newport, and Jake Valentine from Stoke Poges, shared first place in the boys seven before Albert won the play off, while Rasmus Bofill, from Denmark, won the boys 13 also with a four under par score of 212, two shots ahead of Hugo Riboud Mendiburu from France.
+The lowest score of the week was France’s Marin Dhancourt, who shot a 67 (five-under-par) in his first round of the Boys 13.

 Good stated, “With gusting winds and squally weather, East Lothian was a true links test for the players.
 Some will have had their first taste of tough links competitive golf – which will be an experience they can only go on and learn from.
 We always want to show the young players that there is an art to playing golf in whatever conditions are thrown at you.
 However, no one complained which showed the young players demonstrated real strength and character to play through to the end of the week.”